yyhh-org/site/content/how-to-enable-saml-sso-with-self-hosted-gotrue-and-git-gateway.md

 ```
 You may also want to add this line `<script type="text/javascript" src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>` into the `index.html` of your main site.
 As the email confirmation link is pointed there.

-Again, the rest of the setup should follow https://github.com/hfte/netlify-cms-with-selfhosted-gotrue-and-git-gateway
+Again, the rest of the setup should follow [https://github.com/hfte/netlify-cms-with-selfhosted-gotrue-and-git-gateway](https://github.com/hfte/netlify-cms-with-selfhosted-gotrue-and-git-gateway).

 Now your company personnel can use their company SSO credential to login to your SSG site to edit and publish content.
-No need to create another set of user name and password just for Web editing work.
+No need to create another set of user name and password just for the Web editing work.